Killing of Abdel Fattah al-Sharif: Investigation and trial

-On 27 September, Shmuel Zakai testified on Azaria's behalf, claiming that Azaria didn't shoot to kill and also claimed that the video footage proved Azaria was in danger.
+On 27 September, Shmuel Zakai testified on Azaria's behalf, stating that Azaria didn't shoot to kill and that the video footage proved Azaria was in danger.
 He opined that Azaria was afraid of a bomb while criticizing Azaria's company commander Na'aman, stating that the incident would have been avoided had he properly clarified the rules of engagement.
 Zakai explained that in some operational situations, orders are given that alter the rules of engagement, such as when opening fire would put IDF soldiers at risk, stating Na'aman did not give that order and left the soldier with the previous and unclear rules of engagement.
 He also criticized his former brigade commander, Yariv Ben-Ezra, for his orders.
 Mark Weiser, a psychiatrist who met with Azaria after the incident to assess his mental standing, also testified.
-He stated that the shooter did not suffer from PTSD, contradicting his attorney's claims.
+He stated that the shooter did not suffer from PTSD, contradicting his attorney's statements.
 In response to Azaria's accusations that he was collaborating with the prosecution to convict him at any cost and that he had laughed at him, Weiser stated that he told Azaria he wasn't conspiring against him nor had he laughed at him, but might have smiled at him when Azaria said he wanted to harm him as he considered it humorous.

 On 26 October, Yoni Bleichbard, the head of settlement security in Hebron, testified for the defense.
 He said that he wouldn't have reported Azaria's shooting, which he thought was justified.
 When questioned about Ben-Ezra's testimony that he had reported the incident as irregular, he stated that he didn't know what the commander was thinking and what he understood.
-He also alleged that Ben-Ezra's testimony was full of contradictions and claimed that the scene was handled improperly, leading to the shooting.
-He also claimed that he did not remember exactly what he saw Azaria do or what he told the IDF about it.
-Upon being questioned by the prosecution, he stated that Azaria's lawyer, Eyal Beserglick, had sought his help to "destroy the brigade commander" and he had repeatedly rejected his requests.
-Beserglick claimed what he said to him was terminology regarding undermining the reliability of the brigade commander.
-When questioned about Beserglick's message to have him court ordered as well his replies to cause a commotion and not to speak anything if he was forced to be there, he claimed that he did all he could not to come, as he was against the attempt to turn him into a "state liar".
+He also alleged that Ben-Ezra's testimony was full of contradictions and that the scene was handled improperly, leading to the shooting.
+He also said that he did not remember exactly what he saw Azaria do or what he told the IDF about it.
+Upon being questioned by the prosecution, he said that Azaria's lawyer, Eyal Beserglick, had sought his help to "destroy the brigade commander" and he had repeatedly rejected his requests.
+Beserglick stated that what he said to him was terminology regarding undermining the reliability of the brigade commander.
+When questioned about Beserglick's message to have him court ordered as well his replies to cause a commotion and not to speak anything if he was forced to be there, he said that he did all he could not to come, as he was against the attempt to turn him into a "state liar".